jvroig/journey-to-agentic-ai-from-first-principles/Part02/README.md

 # Journey to Agentic AI, Starting From First Principles, Part 2: Giving Control of Our Computer to an LLM

 ## Original Blog Post
-This repo is a companion to the original Medium article "Journey to Agentic AI, Starting From First Principles, Part 2: Giving Control of Our Computer to an LLM" by JV Roig, that goes through how to allow an LLM to take more actions in our computer.
-(Link to be placed here upon publication)
+This repo is a companion to the original Medium article [Journey to Agentic AI, Starting From First Principles, Part 2: Giving Control of Our Computer to an LLM](https://medium.com/ai-advances/giving-control-of-our-computer-to-an-llm-48b93e8c6db1) by JV Roig, that goes through how to allow an LLM to take more actions in our computer.

 ## Overview